-After one absence, all missed labs MUST be made up by arrangement with the faculty person in charge of that lab.
+All missed labs MUST be made up by arrangement with the faculty person in charge of that lab.
 Points from the final clinical care plan will be lost in the event that there are further absences from lab, as with the clinical experience.